 Many consequences list their duration as lasting until a concentrate action is taken to end them.
 These consequences mostly represent mental states or afflictions of some kind.
 To bring one or more of these consequences to an end, the character simply needs to take a moment to clear her head and get herself under control.
 To do this she takes the End Consequence action and spends the necessary AP.
 For every AP she spends she may remove a severity of one of these consequences.
 Removing the last severity of a consequence removes the consequence entirely.
-She may divide the AP between all relevant consequences as she sees fit, and provided she has enough AP for it, she may end multiple consequences at a time in this way.
+She may divide the AP between all relevant consequences as she sees fit.